 - Further reading: Also check out Theater Games for the Lone Actor, which adapts many of the same exercises for solo practice.

 Want to practice your environment and object work?
-Check out our list of improv exercises for physical skills.
+Check out my list of improv exercises for physical skills.

 Impro: Improvisation and the Theatre